-Ducting the HI-E Dry 195 as mentioned in sections 2.1B-2.1C requires consideration of the following points:
+Ducting the HI-E Dry 195 as mentioned in sections 2.1B-2.1E requires consideration of the following points:

-Duct Sizing: For total duct lengths up to 25', use a minimum 12" diameter round or equivalent rectangular.
+Duct Sizing: For total duct lengths up to 25', use a minimum 10" diameter round or equivalent rectangular.
+For longer lengths, use a minimum 12" diameter or equivalent.
 Grills or diffusers on the duct ends must not excessively restrict airflow.